- To foster the joy and love of learning Math

-- To be committed in enabling pupils to acquire the necessary mathematical concepts and skills
+- To develop necessary mathematical concepts and skills

 - To develop cognitive and metacognitive skills through a mathematical approach to problem solving

-- To empower pupils to be leaders in facilitating Mathematics learning among their peers
+- To empower students to be leaders in facilitating Mathematics learning among their peers

 MOE’s Mathematics Framework

 The MOE’s Mathematics Framework above sets direction and provides guidance for the school’s teaching and learning, and assessment of mathematics.
 As the central focus of the framework above is mathematical problem solving, the school ensures that the pupils are given opportunities to solve problems using mathematics.
 This is done through the deliberate teaching of process skills, integrated with the learning of concepts and skills.